 Will humanity end poverty and our destructive impact on the natural environmental in the twenty-first century, while maintaining peace?
 These are the big challenges of our generation.
 We have the potential to harness the power of our multipolar, multicultural and interconnected world to establish a platform for the sustainable development for the planet and its people.
 Why then refer to an “age of uncertainty”?
-This relates the serious doubts about our collective ability to implement our good intentions fast enough.
-To achieve sustainable development over the long term, we need to deal with the current political and productivity dilemmas facing our world.
+This piece focuses on how we, as owners and stewards of capital, can help mitigate this cycle of volatility and stagnation.

 On the positive side, the world has taken significant steps towards this goal in 2015.
 The United Nations’ 2030 Development Agenda, including the 17 Sustainable Development Goals, and the Paris Agreement on Climate Change have created a universally accepted global policy framework for a new economic paradigm.
 2015 was also the year in which the sustainability agenda went mainstream, with many major institutions adopting stronger environmental, social and governance criteria.

 But for all the good intentions, achieving these aims still seems a long way off.
 Seven years after the financial crisis, the global economy remains fragile.
 Consequently, markets are volatile, global economic growth is weak and productivity is going nowhere.